 Click here to pre-book a skip the line ticket to the Boboli Gardens.

-Practical Information and Tips for Visiting the Pitti Palace in Florence
+Practical Guide & Tips for Visiting the Pitti Palace

 Address: Piazza de’ Pitti